evanjd/hass-logi-circle/README.md

 # hass-logi-circle

 This is a temporary staging area for the Logi Circle home assistant component, modified to work within the `custom_components` folder.
-All real development will occur on the `home-assistant` repo, and this repo will be closed once it's been validated that everything has been working.
+All real development will occur on the `home-assistant` repo, and this repo will be closed once it's been validated that everything's working.

 To use, download the ZIP and extract into the `custom_components` folder.
+The folder tree should look like:

+- custom_components
+  - `logi.py` [file]
+  - `logi_camera` [folder]
+    - bunch of files
+  - `camera` [folder]
+    - `logi.py` [file]
+  - `sensor` [folder]
+    - `logi.py` [file]

 Then in your configuration.yaml, add the following:

 ```
 logi: